 Grand Theft Auto III prevents you from heading to the other boroughs of the city before you're supposed to with the oh-so-popular Broken Bridge (the first is blown up by your starting escape, but the subway is out, too.).
 Of course, once you complete the required missions, it's fixed.
 There are ways to circumvent this, but since the other boroughs aren't "activated" until the bridge (and later the subway) is fixed, they're empty save for traffic and thus completely pointless.

-Grand Theft Auto: Vice City also prevents you from reaching the west island by issuing a storm warning, causing every bridge to be closed.
+Grand Theft Auto: Vice City also prevents you from reaching the west island by issuing a hurricane warning, causing every bridge to be closed.
 Once you finish the required missions, the hurricane warning is cancelled due to the storm in question changing course to miss Vice City entirely. note Again, numerous tricks are known to get over nonetheless.
 This time, they're very useful—you can purchase hideouts over there, such as the Hyman Condo and Skumole Shack.

 Grand Theft Auto: Liberty City Stories handles this a bit better; as a prequel to GTA 3, it's set when the bridge and tunnel are under construction, and the ferry workers — about to be put out of a job — are on strike.
 It's still essentially the same trope, but the issue is worked into the plot, with the Mafia manipulating the union throughout the strike.
 Also, the timing isn't quite as nicely convenient as usual; there are still several feet missing from the bridge when you first cross it, forcing you to make a daring stunt jump to lose the police.